 František Emmert was born in 1974 in Brno into the family of a music composer and professor at the Janáček Academy of Music and Performing Arts, Franz Gregor Emmert.
 His father's family came from the town of Weiden in Bavaria, and his mother's family from Teplice in Bohemia.
 His paternal ancestors worked for generations as glass makers on the German side of the Šumava Mountains (Bohemian Forest).
 His mother came from a family of tradesmen who owned a family confectioner's shop in Teplice before 1948.

-After graduating from high school, František Emmert studied history at the Faculty of Arts of Masaryk University in Brno.
-Later (from 2005) he studied at faculties of law in Brno and in Trnava.
+After graduating from high school, František Emmert studied history and law.
 In 2011 he obtained the title Doctor of Law at the Faculty of Law of Charles University in Prague.

 In 1992-2006 he worked as a journalist, broadcaster and book editor.
 He passed through Czech Broadcasting, the newspapers Rovnost, Právo and ZNnoviny/Slovo and Czech News Agency.
 In 2009-2011 he worked as a spokesperson for the Supreme Administrative Court in Brno.

 He dedicated himself to writing books in 2001.
 His first two works of fiction were published in 2003 and 2004.
 He won recognition by the time he started writing nonfiction works about modern European and Czech history.
 In 2005 the publishing house Vyšehrad published his first book in the non-fiction collection Czechs in the Wehrmacht, which was soon reprinted and gained popularity with readers and experts.